johannaalbers/mimic-ehr-cohort-analysis/README.md

 # EHR Analysis in MIMIC-III
-SQL Exposure–Outcome Analysis & Regex-Based Medication Extraction
+SQL Exposure–Outcome Analysis
 ---

 ## Project Overview

 This project analyzes electronic health record (EHR) data from the MIMIC-III database.

-The notebook contains two main components:

-1. SQL-based exposure–outcome analysis using microbiology and diagnosis data
+SQL-based exposure–outcome analysis using microbiology and diagnosis data
-2. Regular expression (regex) extraction of admission medications from clinical discharge summaries and comparison with the structured PRESCRIPTIONS table

 No patient-level data is included in this repository.